dinanathsj29/css3-fundamentals-tutorial/README.md

 - Padding is the `breathing space inside an element border` which holds the content away from edge/border and allows readability
 - CSS Padding property is used to define the space between the element content and the element border
 - `Padding is inside` and Margin is outside
-- Padding can be defined either to Top, Right, Bottom, Left or to each side of an element
+- Padding can be defined either to Top, Right, Bottom, Left, or to each side of an element

 > **Syntax & Example**:
 ```css